 To do it, Patel says that you should:

 - Establish the point where you’re losing customers and focus your efforts there first

 - Define your customers’ definition of success and help them achieve it

 - Help your customers achieve quick wins

 - Create evergreen resources

-Storytelling is a powerful tool for any marketer with it positively impacting conversion rates by as much as 4x.
-While it can be difficult to measure, there’s little doubt that storytelling can be an effective way to market your business and attract a loyal following.
+Storytelling is a powerful tool for any marketer.
+It can drive up conversion rates by as much as 400%.
+While it can be difficult to measure, there’s little doubt that storytelling can effectively market your business and attract a loyal following.

-To do it effectively, Forbes contributor Mike Kappel recommends 5 Essential Tips for Business Storytelling:
+To do that, Forbes contributor Mike Kappel recommends these essential tips for business storytelling: